wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 the smaller.
 Therefore find yourself, for in finding that you find all.

 Everybody is glad to be.
 But few know the fullness of it.
-You come to know by dwelling in your mind on ‘I am’, ‘I know’, ‘I love’ — with the will of reaching the deepest meaning of these words.
+You come to know by dwelling in your mind on “I Am”, “I know”, “I love” — with the will of reaching the deepest meaning of these words.

 **Q:**&ensp;Can I think, “I am God”?

 **M:**&ensp;Don’t identify yourself with an idea.
-If by ‘God’ you mean the Unknown, then you merely say, “I do not know what I am”.
+If by “God” you mean the Unknown, then you merely say, “I do not know what I am”.
 If you know God as you know yourself, you need not say it.
-Best is the simple feeling ‘I am’.
+Best is the simple feeling “I Am”.
 Dwell on it patiently.
 Here patience is wisdom; don’t think of failure.
 There can be no failure in this undertaking.